Niels Koolen

-Niels Koolen (/nl/; born 25 May 2001) is a Dutch racing driver.
-He currently competes in the 2025 Indy NXT series, driving for Chip Ganassi Racing.
-Koolen most recently competed in the European Le Mans Series driving for the Duqueine Team.
+Niels Koolen (/nl/; born 25 May 2001) is a Dutch racing driver who is currently competing in the Indy NXT for Chip Ganassi Racing.
+Koolen has previously competed in the European Le Mans Series driving for the Duqueine Team.
 He is the son of rally raid driver and businessman Kees Koolen.

+Koolen is a member of A14 Management, overseen by two-time Formula One world champion Fernando Alonso.

 Junior career

 Formula 4

 After competing in karting prior to the COVID-19 pandemic, Koolen, a relatively latecomer to single-seater racing aged 21, made his car racing debut in Round 6 of the 2022 F4 Spanish Championship, driving for Monlau Motorsport.
 He contested the final two rounds of the 2022 Italian F4 Championship, also with Monlau Motorsport, competing under a Belgian license.

 Formula Regional

 Formula Regional Middle East Championship

-On 5 January 2023, it was announced that Koolen would be driving for VAR-Pinnacle Motorsport in the 2023 Formula Regional Middle East Championship.
+On 5 January 2023, it was announced that Koolen would drive for VAR-Pinnacle Motorsport in the 2023 Formula Regional Middle East Championship.
+He finished 31st in the final standings with no points finishes.

 Formula Regional European Championship

 Following the 2022 season, Koolen partook in several Formula Regional European Championship tests, driving for Van Amersfoort Racing.
 He would ultimately sign with the Dutch-based team to participate in the 2023 championship alongside Joshua Dufek and Kas Haverkort.
 He struggled and was considerably behind his teammate throughout the whole campaign, and finished the standings 37th, with a best finish of nineteenth.